bcrist/microbe/readme.md

 # Microbe

-Microbe is a framework for developing embedded firmware in Zig, primarily targetting small 32-bit architectures like ARM Cortex-M0.
+Microbe is a framework for developing embedded firmware in Zig, primarily targeting small 32-bit architectures like ARM Cortex-M0.
 It is similar in many ways to [microzig](https://github.com/ZigEmbeddedGroup/microzig) and in fact some parts were forked directly from that project.
 But there are a few things about microzig that I didn't like:

 * Microzig caters heavily to the use of development boards, which is great for beginners, but just adds a lot of unnecessary complexity if you always use microcontrollers directly on your project/product board.
 * The use of anonymous types to represent pins is weird, and seems to end up being a rather leaky abstraction.